Texas Gov. Greg Abbott announced Tuesday that he's calling lawmakers back for a special legislative session starting July 18.

 Read related Tribune coverage:

 Gov. Greg Abbott on Tuesday called a special session of the Texas Legislature starting July 18.
 At the top of an agenda is a bill to keep some state agencies from shuttering.
-Once that is addressed, Abbott said he'll add another 19 items to the agenda, including regulating bathroom use and overhauling the way public schools are funded. [link]
+Once that is addressed, Abbott said he'll add another 19 items to the agenda, including regulating bathroom use and overhauling the way public schools are funded.
+[Full story]